swiss/e-collecting-hackathon/CONTRIBUTING.md

 # Contributor Code of Conduct

-By joining this hackathon, you accept and agree to the following terms and conditions for your contributions submitted to this repository:
+By participating in this hackathon, you accept and agree to the following terms and conditions for your contributions submitted to this repository:

 ## Copyright and License